Syrians on Standby in Istanbul

 There are millions of stories to be told from Syria, and like snowflakes, no two are the same.

 This experience consumed my mind for days….
-These three different stories were more than stories, but reflections of different personality types—personality types that have nothing to do with country, but instead have everything to do with the internal wiring of an individual.
+These three different stories were more than stories, but reflections of different personality types—personality types that have nothing to do with the country, but instead have everything to do with the internal wiring of an individual.

--The person who’s seen so much horror and suffering, their scars will control their life, and their mind will always be held prisoner to their past.
+-The person who’s seen so much horror and suffering, their scars will control their lives, and their mind will always be held prisoner to their past.
 They only function well in their country and culture… the rest of the world seems foreign, rough, and inhospitable.

 -The person who can spot an opportunity from miles away, and will find ways to navigate it.
 The country comes secondary; this person adapts to changes and thrives wherever.
 They will move beyond their past and start anew looking only in one direction: forward.

 -The last type of person is the one who will reinvent themselves, and navigate to a system that will allow them to reach their optimum self.
 A system that is more in-line with their ethos and ideology.

 Abbas’s deep voice deepened more like a news anchorman, his face tightened with concern, “No, Peter you are our guest.
 Noooooooooooo, there is no way you will pay for a thing.”

 I looked at him and moved my hand slowly towards my wallet.